 Physical therapy services are provided by Doctor of Physical Therapy students under the direct supervision of licensed physical therapists.

-MAPPT Student Board members are elected each year from the Doctor of Physical Therapy Program.
+Mountain Area Pro Bono Health Services Student Board members are elected each year from the Doctor of Physical Therapy Program.
 This group of dedicated students is guided by faculty member Dr. Ashley Hyatt.
 The students' energy and commitment, along with Dr. Hyatt's experience and enthusiasm, make the clinic a reality.
-Current 1st year students interested in joining the Student Board please complete the APPLICATION.
+For more information you can view the Student Board Application.

 The Mountain Area Pro Bono Health Services is made possible by your dedication and commitment.
 Please be a part of the collaborative problem-solving team by submitting your thoughts, ideas, and suggestions.